SomethingCatchy2/01101/CODE_OF_CONDUCT.md

 ## Enforcement Responsibilities

-If you aren't nice, you can't be mean here.
+If you aren't being nice, you can't be here.

 ## Scope